Adam-G-Klein/UntitledCardGame/README.md

 * (optional) add wearing off in CombatEntityFriendly
 * (optional) add onDeath trigger in CombatEntityFriendly
 * (optional) add effect on stats/effects in CombatEntityInEncounterStats
+* (optional) add effect on damage taken in CombatEntityInstance

 ## Dev Tips